 If you want to apply for a mortgage, then you have to make sure that you take the right steps in ensuring that you get the best deal.
-If you have a CCJ, this can make things more difficult, but that being said, there are ways for you to ensure the most positive outcome.
+If you have a County Court Judgement (CCJ), this can make things more difficult, but that being said, there are ways for you to ensure the most positive outcome.
 It all starts with doing your research.

 A CCJ is a court order in Northern Ireland, England and Wales.
 It is registered against you if you don’t repay the money that you owe.
 If you have received a CCJ, then this can affect your chances of getting a mortgage.

 Yes, absolutely.
 How recently your CCJ is registered is a very important factor when it comes to getting your mortgage approved.
 It’s much simpler for you to get a mortgage if you have a CCJ from 3 years ago when compared to 12 months ago.
-If you have a big enough deposit however, getting a mortgage with a CCJ shouldn’t be much of a problem.
+If you have a big enough deposit however, getting a CCJ Mortgage shouldn’t be much of a problem.

 After 6 years, your CCJ will be removed from the register.
 When it has been removed, your creditor won’t have the power to continue to claim your repayment.
 Your debt and any references to it will be completely written off, which will put you in a much stronger position to get a mortgage.
 Your CCJ can appear on your file in just a few days of your judgement being made as well.
 If you repay it in 30 days however, then your details will be completely removed, and it will be taken off your credit report too.
 Your CCJ won’t be removed if you make the full payment.
 The responsibility lies with the creditor to make the court aware that you have done this.

 If your creditor doesn’t alert the court, then you may inform the courts yourself.
 You will need to pay a £15 fee to do this.